giriparus/To-do-list/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to suggest improvements, please feel free to open an issue or submit a pull request.
+If you find any issues or want to suggest improvements, please feel free to open any issues or submit a pull request.